phalcon/documentation/docs/application-micro.md

 **map**

-Map allows you to attach the same endpoint to more than one HTTP method.
+`map` allows you to attach the same endpoint to more than one HTTP method.
 The example below matches if the HTTP method is `GET` or `POST` and the route is `/repos/store/refs`

 ```php
 <?php